 If this is such a great idea, the argument goes, then why the heck isn’t everybody and their dog doing it?

-The answers, in my opinion, lie with marketing as a profession.
+The answers, in my opinion, lie in marketing as a profession.

 Its historical position within organizations has marginalized and silenced many marketing teams, forcing them to claw their way back to into the conversation in recent years.
 It’s hard to fight for a voice while simultaneously learning a new agile language.